abhishekbhardwaj/react-url-query-parameter-store/readme.md

 Returns:
 - Current value of the parameter
-- Setter function for updating the parameter
+- Setter function for updating the parameter (accepts `SetQueryParamOptions`)

 #### `useQueryParams(initialQuery?: ParsedUrlQuery)`